OAI/OpenAPI-Specification/guidelines/REUSE.md

 ```

 ### Operations

 Again, Operations can be shared across files.
 Although the reusability of operations will be less than with Parameters and models.
 For this example, we will share a common `health` resource so that all APIs can reference it:

+Refer to [External references](#external-references) for additional referencing strategies.

 ```json
 {